DanMolenhouse/Distributed-Systems-Lab-3-Docker-Heroku/readme.md

 and Install Docker CE (Community Edition) according to your system.
 Scroll down to find links for Mac and Windows downloads.

 2. After installation, make sure you have the Docker daemon running in the background.
 Open a CMD window (Windows) or terminal (Mac or Linux).
 Use the command

         docker ps

 to check if it is running.
+(All commands are preceded by "docker".)
 You should see table headers with empty rows:

         CONTAINER ID    IMAGE   COMMAND CREATED STATUS  PORTS   NAMES

+***Windows Note: if you don't see the above output and you're using Windows:***

+From Joseph Perrino:
+If a Windows machine runs into an error where docker ps does not work after installing Docker and/or they get some kind of infinitely looping error that says there’s some issue with Docker Desktop when clicking on its settings, do the following:

+Completely uninstall Docker (probably through Settings > Apps > Docker > Uninstall).
+This may also require removing references to Docker in the Windows Registrar.

+Enable HyperV on Windows 10 using PowerShell via this link: https://docs.microsoft.com/en-us/virtualization/hyper-v-on-windows/quick-start/enable-hyper-v

+Restart your computer.
+Run the commands in that link again to verify HyperV is installed.
+Follow the instructions in this link: https://andrewlock.net/installing-docker-desktop-for-windows/

+***End of Windows note***

 3. Run the Hello World test image to see if you Docker runs correctly:

         docker run hello-world

 4. If you see the following message, that means you have installed Docker correctly.

         Hello from Docker!